 This product is completely free, so any business can set up Trustpilot location reviews to start ranking in relevant local search results now.
 But how does that work, you may ask?

-Well, all profile pages on Trustpilot, free or paid, rank amongst top search results because of Trustpilot’s high page authority.
+Well, all business profile pages on Trustpilot, free or paid, rank amongst top search results because of Trustpilot’s high page authority.
 This authority is earned through tens of millions of visits and reviews the platform gets each month, ranking it amongst the top 400 most visited websites in the world, according to Alexa.

 Once you set up different locations on Trustpilot, you will automatically create different profile pages for each of your locations, and start collecting reviews for them.
 The more reviews you have, the higher your profile pages will rank on Google, because reviews provide a stream of fresh content and increase consumer traffic to the profile page.
 All of which is great for SEO.